Shubhashis-Roy/AI-support-agent/README.md

 ### Backend

 - Add .env file
-- env file (please no need to edit just copy this and past on .env file):
+- env file (please do not edit just copy and paste this into the .env file):

   - PORT = 4000
   - SUPABASE_URL = 'https://tdmlvpjcyocwpvxzyuof.supabase.co'